 PRECAUTIONS: Before taking prednisolone, tell your doctor or pharmacist if you are allergic to it; or to prednisone; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: eye disease (such as cataracts, glaucoma), heart problems (such as heart failure, recent heart attack), high blood pressure, liver disease, kidney disease, thyroid problems, diabetes, stomach/intestinal problems (such as diverticulitis, ulcer), brittle bones (osteoporosis), current/past infections (such as tuberculosis, positive tuberculosis test, herpes, fungal), bleeding problems, blood clots, certain mental/mood conditions (such as psychosis, anxiety, depression), low salts in the blood (such as low potassium or calcium), seizures.This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.This medicine may cause stomach bleeding.
 Daily use of alcohol while using this medicine may increase your risk for stomach bleeding.
 Limit alcoholic beverages.
 Consult your doctor or pharmacist for more information.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).This product may contain alcohol, sugar, and/or aspartame.
 Caution is advised if you have diabetes, alcohol dependence, liver disease, phenylketonuria (PKU), or any other condition that requires you to limit/avoid these substances in your diet.
 Ask your doctor or pharmacist about using this product safely.Using corticosteroid medications for a long time can make it more difficult for your body to respond to physical stress.
 Therefore, before having surgery or emergency treatment, or if you get a serious illness/injury, tell your doctor or dentist that you are using this medication or have used this medication within the past 12 months.
 Tell your doctor immediately if you develop unusual/extreme tiredness or weight loss.
 If you will be using this medication for a long time, carry a warning card or medical ID bracelet that identifies your use of this medication.This medication may mask signs of infection.
 It can make you more likely to get infections or may worsen any current infections.
 Therefore, wash your hands well to prevent the spread of infection.
 Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
 Consult your doctor if you have been exposed to an infection or for more details.Prednisolone may cause vaccines not to work as well.
 Therefore, do not have any immunizations/vaccinations while using this medication without the consent of your doctor.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).This medication may slow down a child's growth if used for a long time.
 Consult the doctor or pharmacist for more details.
 See the doctor regularly so your child's height and growth can be checked.Older adults may be more sensitive to the effects of this drug, especially stomach bleeding.During pregnancy, prednisolone should be used only when clearly needed.
+It may rarely harm an unborn baby.
 Discuss the risks and benefits with your doctor.
 Infants born to mothers who have been using this medication for an extended period of time may have hormone problems.
 Tell your doctor immediately if you notice symptoms such as persistent nausea/vomiting, severe diarrhea, or weakness in your newborn.This medication passes into breast milk.
 However, this drug is unlikely to harm a nursing infant.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration